Giovanni-Verza/excursion_set_functions/README.md

 ## Dependencies

-Tested for Python 3.7+.
 The excursion_set_functions make use of

 - `pybind11`